-- 2. General Provisions No building or structure shall be located upon any lot and no activity shall be conducted upon any lot unless the required parking facilities are provided in accordance with this section. - a.
-Change of Use The use of any land or structure shall not be changed from a use described in one section of the schedule of uses to a use in another section of the schedule nor shall any floor area of a building be increased in any manner unless the number of parking spaces required for the new uses are provided. - b.
+- 2. General Provisions - No building or structure shall be located upon any lot and no activity shall be conducted upon any lot unless the required parking facilities are provided in accordance with this section. - Change of Use The use of any land or structure shall not be changed from a use described in one section of the schedule of uses to a use in another section of the schedule nor shall any floor area of a building be increased in any manner unless the number of parking spaces required for the new uses are provided. - b.
 Undetermined Uses In the case where the use of a building or buildings has not been determined at the time of application for a building permit or special permit, the parking requirements applicable to the most intensive use allowed in the zoning district where such undetermined use is to be located shall apply. - c.
-Relief from Parking Regulations Relief from the parking regulations may be granted by the Board of Selectmen as part of the Site Plan Special Permit and in accordance with Section IX,V,A,7 of this Bylaw.

-3. Schedule of Uses - General Requirements -

-- a.
-Comparable Use Requirement Where a use is not specifically included in the Schedule of Uses, it is intended that the regulations for the most nearly comparable use specified shall apply. - b.
+Relief from Parking Regulations Relief from the parking regulations may be granted by the Board of Selectmen as part of the Site Plan Special Permit and in accordance with Section IX, V, A, 7 of this Bylaw. - 3.
+Schedule of Uses - General Requirements - - Comparable Use Requirement Where a use is not specifically included in the Schedule of Uses, it is intended that the regulations for the most nearly comparable use specified shall apply. - b.
 Mixed Use Requirement In the case of mixed uses, the requirements shall be the sum of the requirement calculated separately for each area of use, so that adequate space shall be provided to accommodate the cars of all persons on the premises at any one time.
-Parking spaces for one use shall not be considered as providing the required spaces for any other use, except when it can be clearly demonstrated that the need for parking occurs at different times and will continue to do so in the future. - c.
-Schedule of Uses l) Dwelling Two spaces for each dwelling unit 2) Home Occupation Two spaces and where non-residents are employed or where retail sales are conducted the Board of Appeals shall have the authority under section IX,III,A,b to require the number of parking spaces which it deems to be adequate and reasonable.
-3) Hotel, Inn or Motel Space One space for each bedroom plus one space for employee on the largest shift, except in VBD: one space per bedroom;
+Parking spaces for one use shall not be considered as providing the required spaces for any other use, except when it can be clearly demonstrated that the need for parking occurs at different times and will continue to do so in the future. - Schedule of Uses l) Dwelling Two spaces for each dwelling unit employed or where retail sales are conducted the Board of Appeals shall have the authority under section IX,III,A,b to require the number of parking spaces which it deems to be adequate and reasonable.